harrysdc/Simple_data_structure/README.md

-# UVa-practice
+# Simple Data Structure
-The programs in this repository are some exercises I have done before.
+The programs in this repository are some simple data structure, including queue, stack, linked list, binary search tree.